SRI-CSL/llvm2smt/README.md

 ```

 We do not handle floating-point types in LLVM since the QF_ABV logic
-that we use does not support include floating point operations.
-Our
-crude approach for now is to convert all floating-point constants to
+does not support them.
+Our crude approach for now is to convert all
-zero and all floating-point register to uninterpreted constants in the
+floating-point constants to zero and all floating-point registers to
-SMT-LIB translation.
+uninterpreted constants in the SMT-LIB translation.

 We do not handle the following LLVM instructions `invoke`,
 `landingpad`, `resume`, `va_arg`, `indirectbr`, `cmpxchg`,